 Have students figure out the probability of selecting a red, green, brown, etc. bean from the bag.

-Have students solve a number of math problems using order of operations and colors.
+Have students solve a number of math problems using the order of operations and colors.

 (Red + Green) x (Blue + Orange) =

 2(Brown + Green) x 6(Yellow – Purple) x 4 =

-Divide the beans between a group of students to find the remainders.
+Divide the beans between a group of students to find the remainder.
 Change the number of students in the group and divide the beans again.